-Within that background and within the framework of ACTED's "Support to Olive and Bee Keeping Cooperatives in Lebanon" project (see textbox 1), this report seeks to provide a detailed analysis on the olive oil and honey value chains in Lebanon, with a specific focus on Akkar, Tyr, Hasbaya and Marjeyoun.
-The report presents a comprehensive analysis of the two sub-sectors by identifying the critical gaps, constraints, and potential opportunities in accessing local, national and international markets.
+Within that background and within the framework of ACTED's "Support to Olive and Bee Keeping Cooperatives in Lebanon" project (see textbox 1), this report seeks to provide a detailed analysis on the honey value chain in Lebanon, with a specific focus on Akkar, Tyr, Hasbaya and Marjeyoun.
+The report presents a comprehensive analysis of this sub-sector by identifying the critical gaps, constraints, and potential opportunities in accessing local, national and international markets.
 In that regard, there will be an emphasis on local agricultural cooperatives and their capacity to integrate into competitive value chains.
-As such, this study will help with the planning of tailored interventions aimed at ensuring the sustainable development of agricultural cooperatives in rural areas, by improving quality and productivity, improving the ability to access to local and international markets, and enhancing their internal governance.
-The findings ultimately feed into improving olive oil and beekeeping sectors in Lebanon.
+As such, this study will help with the planning of tailored interventions aimed at ensuring the sustainable development of agricultural cooperatives in rural areas, by improving quality and productivity, improving the ability to access local and international markets, and enhancing their internal governance.
+The findings ultimately feed into improving beekeeping sector in Lebanon.